 How Does the System Work in Aurora?

-The plaintiff and their local malpractice attorney have to prove the elements of negligence or omission existed in order to win the case.
+The plaintiff and their attorney have to prove the elements of negligence or omission existed in order to win a medical negligence case in Aurora.
 The four stages that need to be confirmed are:

 - Damages – The injured party suffered considerable damage, either physical, emotional or financial.